shiomachisoft/pico_usb_ble_hid_bridge/README.md

 <img width="819" height="456" alt="image" src="https://github.com/user-attachments/assets/aac5bf01-4c37-42ab-b7ae-c93f7b719c7e" />

 - **Special Notes**
   - **The standard USB connector on the Pico 2 W is used exclusively for power supply (it is not used for USB communication).**
+    > **Note:**
+    > When the Pico 2 W is configured to act as a USB host, its standard USB connector cannot be used for USB communication with a PC or other devices.
   - **Communication with USB devices is handled via a software-implemented USB port, using PIO (Programmable I/O) to control GP0 and GP1.**

-> [!NOTE]
-> When the Pico 2 W is configured to act as a USB host, its standard USB connector cannot be used for USB communication with a PC or other devices.

 ### 2.2.
 Connection between Pico 2 W and USB Connector Board (Type-A Female)